MSG-GAN: Multi-Scale Gradients for Generative Adversarial Networks: Acknowledgements

 \subsection{Results}

 \paragraph{Quality}\ Table~\ref{table:2} shows quantitative results of our method on various mid-level resolutions datasets.
 Both our MSG-ProGAN and MSG-StyleGAN models achieve better FID scores than the respective baselines of ProGANs and StyleGAN on the (\texttt{256x256}) resolution datasets of Oxford Flowers, LSUN Churches and Indian Celebs.
-While each iteration of an MSG-GAN is slower due to all layers being trained together, it tends to converge in fewer iterations, requiring fewer total hours of GPU training time to achieve these scores.
+While each iteration of MSG-GAN is slower than the initial lower resolution iterations of progressive growing, due to all layers being trained together, MSG-GAN tends to converge in fewer iterations, requiring fewer total hours of GPU training time to achieve these scores.
 Figure \ref{fig:qualitative_256x256} shows random samples generated on these datasets for qualitative evaluation.

 For high-resolution experiments (Table \ref{table:3}), the MSG-ProGAN model trains in comparable amount of time and gets similar scores on the CelebA-HQ and the FFHQ datasets (\textbf{8.02} vs \textbf{7.79}) and (\textbf{8.36} vs \textbf{8.04}) respectively.
 We note a small difference in the author reported scores and what we were able to achieve with the author provided code.
 This could be due to subtle hardware differences or variance between runs.
 Our MSG-StyleGAN model was unable to beat the FID score of StyleGAN on the CelebA-HQ dataset (\textbf{6.37} vs \textbf{5.17}) and the FFHQ dataset (\textbf{5.8} vs \textbf{4.40}).
-We discuss some hypotheses for why this might be in Sec~\ref{sec:discussion}, but note that our method has other advantages, namely that it seems to be easier to generalize better to different datasets as shown in our other experiments.
+We discuss some hypotheses for why this might be in Sec~\ref{sec:discussion}, but note that our method does have other advantages, namely that it seems to be easier to generalize to different datasets as shown in our other experiments.
+Also, our generated images do not show any traces of the phase artifacts~\cite{stylegan2} which are prominently visible in progressively grown GANs.